Financial Reporting Manual

 13410.3In an initial registration statement, if a change in the reporting entity or a reorganization will occur at or after effectiveness of the registration statement but no later than closing of the IPO, the staff will consider requests to present consolidated or combined financial statements as the primary financial statements of the registrant in lieu of the separate financial statements of the registrant and of the entities to be reorganized based on the particular facts and circumstances.

 (Last updated: 9/30/2008)

 Stock splits also require retrospective presentation.
 Ordinarily, the staff would not require retrospective revision of previously filed financial statements that are incorporated by reference into a registration or proxy statement for reasons solely attributable to a stock split.
 Instead, the registration or proxy statement may include selected financial data which includes relevant per share information for all periods, with the stock split prominently disclosed.

 13610Financial Statement Requirements in Registration Statements Pursuant to Retrospective Adjustments to Provisional Amounts in a Business Combination

-If a registrant determines it must make a material retrospective adjustment to provisional amounts it previously reflected in its financial statements pursuant to the requirements of paragraph 51 of SFAS 141R [ASC 805-10-25] and this adjustment has not yet been reflected in any historical financial statements, the registrant should provide or incorporate by reference revised financial statements reflecting the retrospective adjustment if the adjustment is material.
+If a registrant determines it must make a material retrospective adjustment to provisional amounts it previously reflected in its financial statements pursuant to the requirements of ASC 805-10-25 and this adjustment has not yet been reflected in any historical financial statements, the registrant should provide or incorporate by reference revised financial statements reflecting the retrospective adjustment if the adjustment is material.
 If this retrospective adjustment has been reflected in subsequent interim historical financial statements, but the acquisition occurred in the preceding fiscal year and the adjustments are not reflected in the annual financial statements, the registrant should provide revised audited financial statements for the year of acquisition reflecting the adjustments.
 The revised financial statements are generally filed via Form 8-K.

 * * * *